Choose the right cancellation policy for you

 - Moderate cancellation policy: Guests can cancel up to 5 days before check-in for a full refund, and you won’t be paid.
 If they cancel after that, you’ll be paid for each night they stay, plus 1 additional night and 50% for all unspent nights.

 - Firm cancellation policy: To receive a full refund, guests must cancel at least 30 days before check-in.
 They can also get a full refund within 48 hours of booking if the cancellation occurs at least 14 days before check-in.
 If they cancel between 7 and 30 days before check-in, you’ll be paid 50% for all nights.
 If they cancel less than 7 days before check-in, you’ll be paid 100% for all nights.

-- Long-term cancellation policy: This policy applies to all stays of 28 consecutive nights or longer and overrides your standard cancellation policy for those stays.
-Guests who cancel a stay can get a full refund only if they cancel their reservation within 48 hours of booking and at least 28 days before their check-in date.
+- Strict long-term cancellation policy: Guests who cancel a reservation can get a full refund only if they cancel their reservation within 48 hours of booking and at least 28 days before their check-in date.
 If a guest cancels after that, you’ll be paid for all nights spent plus 30 additional nights from the date of cancellation.
 If a guest cancels with fewer than 30 days remaining on the reservation, you’ll be paid 100% for all of those remaining nights.

 Note: Cleaning fees are always refunded if the guest cancels before check-in, regardless of the Host’s cancellation policy.
 Refunds on Airbnb guest service fees depend on several factors.
 Learn more about refunds on fees